 Can I still plan for study abroad and meet with an advisor?

 Yes!
 The Education Abroad office is open and our advisors and staff are available to help you plan for future study abroad.
-Study abroad planning can take 6-12 months, so continuing to explore programs and learn about application steps will help you have a solid plan in place once international travel resumes.
+Study abroad planning can take 6-12 months, so continuing to explore programs and learn about application steps will set you on a future path to study abroad.
 Schedule an appointment.
 In-person or zoom meetings are available.

 How should I prepare for an upcoming meeting with my study abroad advisor?